Inflectra/spira-documentation/docs/Email_Integration/Using the Email Integration Service with SpiraTeam.md

 > SpiraTeam
 > Incident "Need New Security Settings updated in
-> Documentation" in project \"Project1\" has been changed.
+> Documentation" in project "Project1" has been changed.
 >
-> Please log into SpiraTeam to view this Incident\'s details.
+> Please log into SpiraTeam to view this Incident's details.

 <https://localhost/spirateam/6/Incident/2196.aspx>